 - Adjust your security and privacy protection settings for every app, credit card, and account including social media.
 The default privacy setting for most credit cards is a shared setting.

-- Ensure you have up-to-date firewall, spyware and virus protection for your computer environment.
+- Ensure you have an up-to-date firewall, spyware, and virus protection for your computer environment.

 - Recognize common scams and avoid any contact with perpetrators; never give out personal information that could be pieced together to compromise your identity.

 - Develop and document a plan of action in the case of identity theft, and contact the authorities as soon as possible if this should happen.

 This shortlist can be accomplished fairly easily in terms of identity protection, but when you have greater assets in the form of data, you may need a more effective solution.

 Data has evolved to become one of the most valuable assets for most enterprises.
 In fact, according to Gartner, information security spending was up 12.4% in 2018.
 By 2020, cybersecurity spend will reach over $655 billion and is expected to grow.
 Enterprises must make serious choices when it comes to data privacy and protecting valuable data related assets: